hawkular/hawkinit/README.md

 ## About

 This simple CLI tool helps you with starting the hawkular-services together with some monitored WildFly servers.
+Internally, it uses the docker-compose tool and exposes the service on `localhost:8080`.

 ## How to install